Best performing UK penny stocks for traders and investors

 Penny stocks or penny shares are common stock that trade with a share price below £1 in the UK and below $5 in the US.
 The companies will also have a market cap below £100 million in the UK, and below $300 million in the US.
 As they are small, low-valued businesses, they offer higher risk and reward to traders.

 Penny stocks are regarded as a more speculative investment than larger businesses because they are geared for growth, with many yet to generate any income or develop a viable product or service.
-In the UK, penny stocks are listed on the FTSE AIM index.
+In the UK, penny stocks are listed on the FTSE Alternative investment market (AIM) index.

 Best UK penny stocks to watch in 2021